ccmucdenver/ccm-docs/docs/alderaan.md

 ## Purpose
 The Alderaan cluster is a resource for both campuses of the University of Colorado Denver.

-Alderaan is a shared cluster running multi-core jobs with multiple nodes using MPI and the high-speed interconnect (High-Performace Computing, HPC), as well as multiple single-core jobs (High-Throughput Computing, HTC).
-Alderaan head node is an alternative login node for the joint scheduler along with clas-compute.
+Alderaan is a shared cluster running multi-core jobs using MPI and the high-speed interconnect (High-Performace Computing, HPC), as well as multiple single-core jobs (High-Throughput Computing, HTC).
+Alderaan head node, `math-alderaan`, is an alternative login node for the joint scheduler along with `clas-compute`.

 All jobs need to be limited in duration.
-Long-running single-core jobs should be submitted to [Score cluster](../score/) nodes.
+Long-running single-core jobs should be submitted to [Score cluster](../score/) or [Colibri cluster](../colibri/)  partitions instead.

 Work consisting of a very large number of single-core jobs can be also submitted to the [Open Science Grid (OSG)](https://opensciencegrid.org) - log into https://www.osgconnect.net with your CU Denver credentials and follow the instructions to be contacted by OSG staff for an onboarding meeting.